projnanda/projnanda/README.md

 ---
 ## 🚀 Project NANDA

 **Project NANDA** is building the foundational infrastructure for the **Open Agentic Web** - a system where trillions of AI agents can collaborate, communicate, and transact across organizational boundaries without bottlenecks or security vulnerabilities.
 NANDA addresses the core challenge: how can billions or even trillions of AI agents discover each other, verify capabilities, and coordinate tasks without creating bottlenecks or security vulnerabilities.
-The project develops both the technical infrastructure (index, protocols, SDKs) and the governance frameworks needed for a responsible, **Open Agentic Web**.
+The project develops both the technical infrastructure (index - interop links between all heterogenous agent registries, protocols, SDKs) and the governance frameworks needed for a responsible, **Open Agentic Web**.

-Project NANDA include  -
+Project NANDA’s Three Pillars

-**Foundations of Agentic Web** - Foundation/Onboarding/Index,
+🌐 Agentic Web Foundations – Neutral, Open and Distributed core rails for agent onboarding, discovery 🔍, and trusted indexing 📇 across heterogenous industrywide implementations.

-**Agentic Commerce** - Knowledge pricing, edge AI and
+💱🤖 Agentic Commerce – Market infrastructure for knowledge pricing 💡 and decentralized, edge-native AI services.

-**Society of Agents** - Large Population Models, co-learning, Agents across data silos.
+🧑‍🤝‍🧑📚 Agent Society – Large-population models that power co-learning and collaboration across data silos.

 Created at MIT, NANDA provides the **index**, **protocols**, and **tools** needed to enable this decentralized, protocol-neutral ecosystem.